jprzimba/romsdownload/README.md

 - [Font Awesome WPF](https://github.com/charri/Font-Awesome-WPF).

 ### Donate

-If you live in Brazil and liked the project's initiative, you can make a donation via PIX to the following email: jprzimba@gmail.com
+You can make a donation via PIX to the following email: jprzimba@gmail.com (Brazil Only)
-You can also donate via [PayPal](https://www.paypal.com/donate/?business=XKPHGJJSTE2RQ&no_recurring=0&currency_code=BRL)

 ### Issues